hambarde1/LLM-based-Knowledge-Retrieval-System-from-Research-Papers/README.md

 To query the research papers in your dataset, use the following command:

 \`\`\`bash
-python main.py --data-directory "./data" --llm-model "meta-llama/Llama-2-7b-chat-hf" --embed-model "sentence-transformers/all-mpnet-base-v2" --hf-api "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" --query "What are the number of parameters in LLaMA"
+python main.py --data-directory "./data" --llm-model "meta-llama/Llama-2-7b-chat-hf" --embed-model "sentence-transformers/all-mpnet-base-v2" --hf-api "hugging_face api_key" --query "What are the number of parameters in LLaMA"
 \`\`\`

 ### Command Line Arguments: